RyanWangZf/transtab/docs/source/example_encode.rst

 Encode Tables
 =============

-*transtab* is able to leverage the knowledge learned from broad data sources than finetunes on the target data.
-It is also easy to fulfill it by this package.
+*transtab* is able to take pd.DataFrame as inputs and outputs the encoded sample-level embeddings.
 The full code is available at `Notebook Example <https://github.com/ryanwangzf/transtab/blob/master/examples/table_embedding.ipynb>`_.